deywe/sphy_monistic_field/README.md

 Academic physicists do not need to look at the source code of the core engine to verify its reality.
 They can execute three independent, open-source black-box diagnostic tools that pull directly from the exported `.parquet` file.

 ### A. The Global Gauge & Topological Invariant Auditor (`sphy_topological_auditor.py`)

 This script evaluates the system's compliance with global differential geometry laws using the **Gauss-Bonnet Theorem**.

-* **The Physics:** Físicos often suspect that anomalous zero-resistance profiles are artifacts of numerical rounding errors or boundary leakage.
+* **The Physics:** Physicists often suspect that anomalous zero-resistance profiles are artifacts of numerical rounding errors or boundary leakage.
 This script integrates the second spatial derivative of the fabric across the entire space manifold to calculate the global topological charge ($\chi$).
 * **The Visual Impact:** While local curvature densities fluctuate violently due to injected noise, the global Gauss-Bonnet integral flattens into a strict, unchanging horizontal line representing integer topological protection.

 ### B. The Noether Compliance & Stress-Energy Auditor (`sphy_noether_auditor.py`)

-This script checks the system against the most sacred law of physics: the **Teorema de Noether** regarding the conservation of energy and momentum.
+This script checks the system against the most sacred law of physics: **Noether's Theorem** regarding the conservation of energy and momentum.

 * **The Physics:** It reconstructs the complete **Stress-Energy Tensor ($T^{\mu\nu}$)** from the raw fields and maps its divergence along the space-time temporal Killing Vector ($\xi^\mu = \partial_t$).
 * **The Visual Impact:** It plots the internal field energy flux alongside the space-time metric elastic response.
-The net divergence line ($\nabla_\mu T^{\mu\nu}$) stays perfectly flat, cravada on the strict zero line ($0.000000000000000$).
+The net divergence line ($\nabla_\mu T^{\mu\nu}$) stays perfectly flat, locked on the strict zero line ($0.000000000000000$).
 This proves that the energy vanishing from the resistance channel is mathematically accounted for by the metric fabric.

 ### C. The 3D Spacetime Auditor (`sphy_3d_spacetime_auditor.py`)

 Reconstructs the continuous 3D Space-Time manifold layout using an interactive **Plotly Web Canvas** to analyze the spatial evolution of the waves across long time horizons (up to 1200 frames).
-Físicos can isolate layers, tilt coordinates, and visually check that the electric gradient peaks exactly at the steep slopes of the gravitational fabric.
+Physicists can isolate layers, tilt coordinates, and visually check that the electric gradient peaks exactly at the steep slopes of the gravitational fabric.

 ---